LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

 ### Step 8: Create the FAQ knowledge base

-In this step, a new FAQ knowledge base will be created using an existing CSV file.
-This demonstration will also show how to add additional FAQ articles to your knowledge base.
+In this step, you create a new FAQ knowledge base using an existing CSV file.
+This demonstration also shows how to add additional FAQ articles to your knowledge base.

 1. From the **Conversational AI** section of the Conversational Cloud, navigate to the **Knowledge Base** section.

     <img class="fancyimage" style="width:300px" src="img/ConvoBuilder/advtutorial/kb_app_option.png">

-2. Click on the **Add Knowledge Base** in the upper-right corner.
+2. Click **Add Knowledge Base** in the upper-right corner.
 3. On the **AI Enabled** tab of the window that appears, select **Internal Knowledge Base**.
 4. Specify the following:
-    * **Data source name**: Getting Started KB
+    * **Knowledge Base Name**: Getting Started KB
     * **Language**: English
     * **Import articles from**: CSV
     * **CSV File**: Download and select this [Retail FAQ file](https://static-assets.fs.liveperson.com/csbs/Retail_FAQ_KB.csv) as a starting point.
 Click **Upload**.